 If the class strength for girls does not reach 50%, RDF teachers travel to surrounding villages, visiting families and explaining to them the importance of educating their daughters as well as their sons.
 Convincing families to educate their daughters was one of the biggest challenges when RDF opened our first school in 1996.
 These days girls occupy about 42-50 percent of the class benches.

 For the first 15 years, RDF gave extra fee concessions to girl students to encourage families to send them to school.
-In special cases, incentives were also given for girls to continue their education, especially as they move from primary to secondary schools.
+In special cases, incentives were also to continue their education, especially as they move from primary to secondary schools.